yichunzhao/spring-interceptor/README.md

 > afterCompletion(..): After the complete request has finished

-> The preHandle(..) method returns a boolean value.
+> **The preHandle(..) method returns a boolean value**.
 You can use this method to break or continue the processing of the execution chain.
 When this method returns true, the handler execution chain continues.
 When it returns false, the DispatcherServlet assumes the interceptor itself has taken care of requests (and, for example, rendered an appropriate view) and does not continue executing the other interceptors and the actual handler in the execution chain.

 > See Interceptors in the section on MVC configuration for examples of how to configure interceptors.
 You can also register them directly by using setters on individual HandlerMapping implementations.